preese/perfSONAR-Sampler/README.md

 ansible-playbook nodes.yml -i hosts -l ps,dj
    (this loads up the edge nodes with needed rpms, for all nodes) ansible-playbook mesh.yml -i hosts -l ps
-   (sets up 'work' that the nodes will do and report to the mesh MaDDash VM)
+   (sets up 'mesh work' that the nodes will do and report to the MaDDash VM)
 ```

 The three edge nodes (and the 3 disjoint nodes) are ready to go now.